min2ha/ukwa-site/content/target/26176/index.en.md

   "subject": "UK General Election 2015"
 }

-# Council of Christians and Jews: Election Manifesto

 The Council of Christians and Jews (CCJ) is a forum for Christian-Jewish engagement.
 There are three tranches to CCJ’s programmatic work: Education, Dialogue and Social Action.
 This engagement takes place in communities across UK through our branches as well as through our programmes.